 - Seasonal or holiday-related conversation starters for work.

 Naturally, not all of our examples will apply to your current situation.
-Still, you should be able to find plenty of phrases you can use to start a chat or an in-person conversation with someone you know professionally.
+Still, you should be able to find plenty of phrases you can use in person and on your company’s internal communication software below.

 Category #1: Basic and neutral conversation starters for work